aimms/how-to/Articles/333/333-evolving-webui.rst

     </References>

 On line 2, the AIMMS version is refreshed when a change is made to the model text or the WinUI page manager.
-Assuming the `AIMMS App Launcher <https://download.aimms.com/aimms/download/data/AIMMSLauncher/AIMMSLauncher-1.0.0.55.exe>`_ is installed, double clicking this file will open AIMMS 4.39 if it is available on your system, or the latest AIMMS version if it is not.
+Assuming the `AIMMS App Launcher <https://download.aimms.com/aimms/download/data/AIMMSLauncher/AIMMSLauncher-1.0.0.55.exe>`_ is installed, double-clicking this file will open AIMMS 4.39 if it is available on your system, or the latest AIMMS version if it is not.

 .. note:: A change **only** in the WebUI of your project does not affect this version number.
           Therefore is it good practice to make a small change to the model text whenever you are upgrading your project to a newer version of AIMMS.